okta/terraform-provider-okta/website/docs/d/app_saml.html.markdown

 - `groups` - List of groups IDs assigned to the application.
   - `DEPRECATED`: Please replace all usage of this field with the data source `okta_app_group_assignments`.

-## Timeouts

-The `timeouts` block allows you to specify custom [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions:

-- `read` - (Defaults to no timeout) Used when reading the App with synced Users/Groups.